 Description

-A lot of quark and a touch of lemon make this cheesecake unlike most baked cheesecakes you would have likely tried before with it's super light texture thanks to that low fat cream cheese.
+A lot of quark and a touch of lemon make this German cheesecake recipe different to most baked cheesecakes you would have likely tried before with it's super light texture thanks to that low fat cream cheese.

 Ingredients